My Wild Pet Ground Squirrel

 I jumped up, cupping him in my two hands and ran back to the trailer, yelling, "I got one!
 I got one! " I think my mom was as surprised as the squirrel.

+We brought him back to Long Beach with us.
 Joe was a pet for several years.
 Being innocent and having not learned the ways of the wild (the forest equivalent of 'street smarts') he was very tame and docile.
 We fed him milk or water from a doll's baby bottle, and provided him with hamster feed.
-The newspaper people came out to take pictures of him drinking from the bottle with our cat looking on.
+Reporters from the Independeent - Press Telegram newspaper, came out to take pictures of him drinking from the bottle with our cat looking on.
 When he got a bit bigger he especially liked grapes which he would hold in his forepaws and eat like a big juicy melon.
 Also he could stuff a grape into each cheek pouch and make us laugh by looking silly.

 He would sit on my desk munching sunflower seeds or grooming his tiny feet and fuzzy belly, while I did my homework.
 He liked being scratched behind the ears, and seemed to enjoy being held by people, petted and scratched.